 Traditional POP signage is on the way out

-Point-of-purchase signs have traditionally been based on printed material.
+Point-of-purchase displays have traditionally been based on printed material.
 Stores would order batches of signs for promotions, and swap the signs out each time a new sale came along.
 It was an expensive process, especially for smaller operators who couldn’t order in very large quantities.
 As print technologies evolved, smaller print runs became more cost-effective.
 Signs could also be printed quicker and you could choose from a variety of substrates.
 This is when cardboard gave way to plastics, which was great for printing outdoor signs.
 Inks became UV resistant so they wouldn’t fade quickly, and the introduction of vegetable inks made POP signage eco-friendlier.

 However, many problems remained.
 The cost of shipping and disposing of all this printed material remained very high.
 Printed signs also require a lot of handling, and they often get damaged so there is a lot of waste.